ArchanaRohilla/Bikesharing_Tableau/README.md

-- The Tableau Dashboard showing all the relevant details is:
+- The Tableau Dashboards showing all the relevant details are:

 ![alt text](images/dash1.png)